prashant3112/face_detection/README.md

 # face_detection
-using opencv
-real time face detection using webcam
+using opencv real time face detection with webcam